 Most foreign trade transactions do not use a formal contract in practice.
 However, clauses in the commercial invoice and the incorporation of an appropriate Incoterms in the export price as well as national legislation will nevertheless imply certain obligations on the parties.
 In any case; we recommend using a formal contract.

 A standard model contract for international sales has been drafted by the International Chamber of Commerce.

 CLAUSES.
 An international contract is drafted based on the following:

-Arbitration it is a method of dispute resolution relating to international contracts of sale.
-A well-prepared clause on arbitration provides a basis to duly conduct arbitration in case of litigation.
+Arbitration is a method of dispute resolution relating to international contracts of sale.
+A well-prepared clause on arbitration provides a basis to conduct arbitration duty in the case of litigation.

 The Vienna Convention on Contracts for the International Sales of Goods regulates the formation of international contracts of sales.
 The Convention was signed in Austria on 11 April 1980.
 It has been adopted by forty countries, the majority of which are developed.
 The layout of a contract is left entirely up to companies; it can also be accepted in a verbal form; although there are countries signatories to the Vienna Convention who do not accept verbal agreements and only recognize a written form of a contract.
 For a contract to be considered accepted the consignee's consent must be obtained.
 Silence cannot be interpreted as consent.

-The delivery of the products must be performed according to what has been stipulated in the contract of sale and the products must be of the agreed quality, quantity and type.
-The products must be inspected as soon as possible and, if the products are non-compliant, it must be communicated to the exporter within a reasonable period of time.
+The delivery of the products must be performed according to what has been stipulated in the contract of sale, and the products must be of the agreed quality, quantity, and type.
+The products must be inspected as soon as possible and, if the products are non-compliant; it must be communicated to the exporter within a reasonable period.